National Data

 Demographic In the period 2019-2050 the share of people aged 65+ in the Greek population is expected to grow from 22% to 33.8% (EU-28: 20%-28.5%), with most of the growth happening before 2032.
 At the same time, the share of people 85+ will more than double from 3.3% to 7% (EU-28: 2.7%-6.1%).

-the percentage of 65+ compared to the population of 15-64-year-olds will rise from 34.1% (EU-28: 30.5%) to 67.1% (EU-28: 55.3%).
+The percentage of 65+ compared to the population of 15-64-year-olds will rise from 34.1% (EU-28: 30.5%) to 67.1% (EU-28: 55.3%).

 Employment care work In 2019, there were on average five LTC workers per 100 people aged 65 or older in 28 OECD Member countries, ranging from 13 workers per 100 older people in Norway to less than one per 100 older people in Greece, Poland and Portugal.